Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Abstract

 \section{Abstract}

-Modeling of multivariate random fields through Gaussian processes calls for the construction of valid \emph{cross-covariance} functions describing the dependence between any two component processes at different spatial locations.
-The required validity conditions often present challenges that lead to complicated restrictions on the parameter space.
-The purpose of this paper is to present a simplified techniques for establishing multivariate validity for the recently-introduced \emph{Confluent Hypergeometric (CH)} class of covariance functions.
-Specifically, we use multivariate mixtures to present both simplified and comprehensive conditions for validity, based on results on conditionally negative semidefinite matrices and the Schur product theorem.
-In addition, we establish the spectral density of the CH covariance and use this to construct valid multivariate models as well as propose new cross-covariances.
-We show that our proposed approach leads to valid multivariate cross-covariance models that inherit the desired marginal properties of the CH model and outperform the multivariate Mat\'ern model in out-of-sample prediction under slowly-decaying correlation of the underlying multivariate random field.
-We also establish properties of multivariate CH models, including equivalence of Gaussian measures, and demonstrate their use in modeling a multivariate oceanography data set consisting of temperature, salinity and oxygen, as measured by autonomous floats in the Southern Ocean.
+Spatially-indexed multivariate data appear frequently in geostatistics and related fields including oceanography and environmental science.
+To take full advantage of this data structure, cross-covariance functions are constructed to describe the dependence between any two component variables at different spatial locations.
+Modeling of multivariate spatial random fields requires these constructed cross-covariance functions to be valid, which often presents challenges that lead to complicated restrictions on the parameter space.
+The purpose of this work is to present techniques using multivariate mixtures for establishing validity that are simultaneously simplified and comprehensive.
+In particular, cross-covariances are constructed for the recently-introduced {confluent hypergeometric (CH)} class of covariance functions, which has slow (polynomial) decay in the tails of the covariance that better handles large gaps between observations in comparison with other covariance models.
+In addition, the spectral density of the confluent hypergeometric covariance is established and used to construct new valid cross-covariance models.
+The approach leads to valid multivariate cross-covariance models that inherit the desired marginal properties of the confluent hypergeometric model and outperform the multivariate Mat\'ern model in out-of-sample prediction under slowly-decaying correlation of the underlying multivariate random field.
+The model captures heavy tail decay and dependence between variables in an oceanography dataset of temperature, salinity and oxygen, as measured by autonomous floats in the Southern Ocean.